top of page

 Close-up of chunky brown ssamjang in a glass bowl with a green Haechandle seasoned soybean paste tub in the background.

-Someone else buys ssamjang because it tastes great right away, then realizes they do not actually eat enough wraps, grilled meat, or raw vegetables to keep reaching for it.
+Someone else buys ssamjang because it tastes great immediately, then realizes they do not eat enough lettuce wraps, grilled meat, raw vegetables, or Korean BBQ-style meals to use it often.
+Ssamjang is easy to love, but it is more specific.

 Chung Jung One Sunchang Gochujang Hot Pepper Paste 2.11 OZ (60g x 3ea)